 She is committed to you.

 She was born at Enloe Hospital in Chico, raised in Corning, attended Shasta College and graduated from CSU, Chico, with a Bachelor's in Communications.
 Her mother and grandmother were born in Oroville.
-She has deep Butte County roots - going back to 1860 when her great, great grandfather, Phillip Klos settled in Mountain Spring and then moved to Enterprise where her great, grandmother Lena Klof (Klos) was born in 1863.
+She has deep Butte County roots - going back to 1850s when her great, great, great grandfather, Phillip Klos settled in Mountain Spring and then moved to Enterprise where her great, great grandmother Lena Klof (Klos) was born in 1863.
 And to 1898 on her great grandfather's side.
 He is described in George Mansfield's History of Butte County, California, as "A worthy descendant of a 'forty-niner,' and himself the father of an enterprising and energetic family, is Thomas J. Lucas, of Bidwell’s Bar.
 Thomas J. Lucas married Miss Lena Klof, born at Enterprise, Butte County, the daughter of Philip Klof, the pioneer hotel- and store-keeper at Enterprise."
 It goes on to describe Thomas J. Lucas as an excellent butcher and rancher and " ... active in any movement for the development of the county; and to this development Mr. Lucas has contributed in a considerable measure by his untiring research work and experimentation."

 Her father was the first person in his family to attend college.
 He became a teacher, a volunteer firefighter and an advocate for girls sports at the school board level and for teachers at the state level.
 He was also an unofficial spokesperson for the hundreds of migrant farm workers who passed through Corning as they picked olives.
 It was his activism that inspired Debra to become an advocate and community organizer.